How LIHD and CWMA Support the Lopez Island Clinic and What’s Next

 A retired Emergency Medicine PA (Physician Assistant/Associate), he spent over 25 years treating patients from infancy through geriatrics, including work via telemedicine.
 A full-time Lopez Island resident for 27 years, he previously worked in Information Technology designing hospital information systems and training programs and now serves on the Catherine Washburn Medical Association board.

-Albert Berger – Auditing Officer, LIHD
+Albert Berger – Auditing Officer, LIHD (Left LIHD Commission January 2026)

 A retired UW Medical School Professor of Physiology and Biophysics, he held leadership roles including Vice Dean and Department Chair at the Medical School, with PhD degrees in engineering and physiology from Princeton and UCSF.
-A Lopez Island resident for over 30 years, he now chairs the District’s finance committee, ensuring responsible stewardship of public funds to support quality local healthcare.
+A Lopez Island resident for over 30 years, he chaired the District’s finance committee, ensuring responsible stewardship of public funds to support quality local healthcare.

 Jeff Clark – Treasurer, CWMA